RQuinn78/Mapping-Census-Data/README.md

 In order to map the data onto a map of Garda Divisions the ESRI Shape (SHP) files for Garda Divsions at [Census Boundary Files](https://www.cso.ie/en/census/census2011boundaryfiles/) are required.

-The first thing to do is to tidy up the data set so that it can be merged with the data in the Boundary Files using [this script]
+The first thing to do is to tidy up the data set so that it can be merged with the data in the Boundary Files using [this script](https://github.com/RQuinn78/Mapping-Census-Data/blob/master/Data%20Preparation.R).
+This also summarises the data so that we can graph it by Division

 Next the data in the Garda Divisions SHP file needs to be loaded and merged with the data set.